kriszyp/lmdb-js/README.md

 ### store.transaction(execute: Function)
 This will begin synchronous transaction, execute the provided function, and then commit the transaction.
 The provided function can perform `get`s, `putSync`s, and `removeSync`s within the transaction, and the result will be committed.

-### `getRange(options: { start?: key, end?: key, reverse?: boolean}): Iterable<{ key: Buffer, value: Buffer }>`
+### `getRange(options: { start?: Buffer, end?: Buffer, reverse?: boolean}): Iterable<{ key: Buffer, value: Buffer }>`
 This starts a cursor-based query of a range of data in the database, returning an iterable that also has `map`, `filter`, and `forEach` methods.
+The `start` and `end` indicate the starting and ending key for the range.
+The `reverse` flag can be used to indicate reverse traversal.
 The returned cursor/query is lazy, and retrieves data _as_ iteration takes place, so a large range could specified without forcing all the entries to be read and loaded in memory upfront, and one can exit out of the loop without traversing the whole range in the database.
 The query is iterable, we can use it directly in a for-of:
 ```
 for (let { key, value } of db.getRange({ start, end })) {
 	// for each key-value pair in the given range